1 February - 2 March, Yass Valley

-Held over 9 days, the Byron Bay International Film Festival celebrates the spirit of Byron Bay and the North Coast through the universal medium of independent film.
+Held over 9 days, the Byron Bay International Film Festival celebrates the spirit of Byron Bay and the North Coast through independent film.
 BBFF has built upon Byron’s international reputation as a centre for creativity and eco-living enhanced by a vibrant and informed multicultural community.

 Australian Longboard Surfing Championship Festival

-The Malfunction is a five day celebration of the surfing lifestyle which attracts the current crop of professional longboard surfing superstars world champions Harley Ingle by, Josh Constable, Jenny Smith plus six times US open Champion Taylor Jenson.
-Together with spectators they enjoy the lifestyle activities like music, art, cars, movies, bikini parade and markets that make up the festival.
+The Australian Longboard Surfing Championship Festival is a five day celebration of the surfing lifestyle which attracts the current crop of professional longboard surfing superstar world champions.
+Together with spectators they enjoy the music, art, cars, movies, bikini parade and markets of the festival.

 Canowindra Balloon Challenge

-Being held over 7 days in April annually, Canowindra Balloon challenge hosts a global competition in the local rural setting of Canowindra.
-At the Canowindra Balloon Challenge competitors have the chance to not only win the Canowindra Cup, but also the winner and first runner up proceeds to the 2014 World Championships in Hot Air Ballooning.
+Held annually over 6 days in April, Canowindra Balloon Challenge is a global competition in the local rural setting of Canowindra.
+At the Canowindra Balloon Challenge competitors have the chance to not only win the Canowindra Cup, but also the winner and first runner up proceeds to the 2015 World Championships in Hot Air Ballooning.

 Hunter Valley Wine and Food Month